astorDev/horology/flutter/docs/custom-cupertino.md

 ## The Final Touch

 The `CupertinoPickerLine` already covers most of the logic we need to create our date time picker.
 The most fancy logic we have left is bridging the picker selection index to the actual date time.
-We'll need to convert distance from initial value (index) to the actual value.
+We'll need to convert the distance from the initial value (index) to the actual value.

 > The logic keeps in mind that our clock is circular e.g. moving 80 minutes away produces the same result as moving 20 minutes away.